Consulate General of Australia, Hong Kong

-The Australian Consulate-General in Hong Kong and Macao represents the Commonwealth of Australia in Hong Kong, and is also accredited to Macau.
+The Australian Consulate General Hong Kong represents the Commonwealth of Australia in Hong Kong, and is also accredited to Macau.
 As Hong Kong was linked to the Commonwealth during British administration, Australia's diplomatic presence was exercised by an Australian Commission, until 1 January 1986, when it was renamed the Australian Consulate-General.
 From 1946 to 1972, Australia was represented by the Australian Trade Commission.

 Due to Hong Kong and Macau having the status of Special Administrative Regions of the People's Republic of China, the Australian Consulate-General in Hong Kong reports directly to the Department of Foreign Affairs and Trade (DFAT) in Canberra, Australia, rather than to or through the Australian Embassy in Beijing.

-The Consulate-General is located on the 23rd floor of Harbour Centre (海港中心) in Wan Chai.
+The Consulate General is located on the 23rd floor of Harbour Centre (海港中心) in Wan Chai.